mesosphere-backup/dcos-cassandra-service/README.md

 ### Commit Log Configuration

 The DC/OS Cassandra service only supports the commitlog_sync model for configuring the Cassandra commit log.
 In this model a node responds to write requests after writing the request to file system and replicating to the configured number of nodes, but prior to synchronizing the commit log file to storage media.
 Cassandra will synchronize the data to storage media after a configurable time period.
 If all nodes in the cluster should fail, at the Operating System level or below, during this window the acknowledged writes will be lost.
-Note that, even if the JVM crashes, the data will still be available on the nodes persistent volume when the service recovers the node.The configuration parameters below control the window in which data remains acknowledged but has not been written to storage media.
+Note that, even if the JVM crashes, the data will still be available on the nodes persistent volume when the service recovers the node.
+The configuration parameters below control the window in which data remains acknowledged but has not been written to storage media.

 <table class="table">